-Check fluid level prior to towing the trailer.
+Check fluid level prior to using the trailer.
 The reservoir is normally located inside the battery box.

-The tilt deck must be fully lowered before checking fluid level.
+The dump body must be fully lowered before checking fluid level.
 The reservoir should be filled to the full mark on the side of the reservoir.